 - To follow recruitment policy in a way that is being given as employment policy examples and recruitment policy examples.

-Why organisations need to have Internal Hiring policy in place ?
+Why do organizations need to have an Internal Hiring policy in place?

-- To ensure hiring of right candidate following the right employment policy examples and recruitment policy examples.
+To ensure the hiring of the right candidate following the right employment policy examples and recruitment policy examples.

 - To have clarity on the process and procedure to be followed to hire the most eligible candidate according to internal hiring policy.

 - Proper match of job description with the business need.

 - Fair selection of candidates following the principles of recruitment policy as explained in the recruitment and selection policy sample below

-.For proper utilisation of timings it is necessary to have a well defined recruitment and selection policy sample in place.
-The very first step to have an effective hiring is by having the right recruitment and Selection policy sample in place.
+.For proper utilization of timings it is necessary to have well-defined recruitment and selection policy sample in place.
+The very first step to having effective hiring is by having the right recruitment and Selection policy sample in place.

-There are various factors that affect the recruitment policy of an organisation.
+There are various factors that affect the recruitment policy of an organization.